 - map all their gaming affiliates and their sub-affiliates that shall be disclosed;

 - oblige those entities to provide the registry of data processing activities required by the GDPR, outlining – among others – all the data processing activities performed on behalf of the operator and the measures put in place to protect personal data;

 - exclude those gaming affiliates that are too small or reluctant/unable to comply with the GDPR privacy obligations, requiring in any case affiliates to have a very limited line of sub-affiliates;

 - perform – even remotely through webinars with multiple questions – a training to gaming affiliates on the measures required by the GDPR and repeat such training at least every other year;

 - enter into a new data processing agreement with each gaming affiliate meeting the requirements of the GDPR;

 - perform periodic random audits and have in place technical measures aimed at identifying potential illegal access or processing of personal data processed on their behalf; and

-- require each gaming affiliate to send at the end of each year the updated version of the registry of point 2 above together with a completed checklist showing their the full compliance with the GDPR and the lack of any data breach or lack of compliance to report.
+- require each gaming affiliate to send at the end of each year the updated version of the registry of point 2 above together with a filled in checklist showing their the full compliance with the GDPR and the lack of any data breach or lack of compliance to report.

-I expect that there to be a transitional period of adjustment, but the first sanctions and the potential negative publicity might be a relevant driver for the change in the approach to privacy compliance.
+I can expect that there will be a transitional period of adjustment, but the first sanctions and the potential negative publicity might be a relevant driver for the change in the approach to privacy compliance.